-On October 5, 2010 I received my first of seven concussions.
-Over time the pain became unbearable.
+On October 5, 2010, I received the first of seven concussions.
+Over time, the pain became unbearable.
 I had to drop out of college.
 I wasn’t performing well at work.
 I essentially sat in a dark basement.

-I spent the next two months in and out of doctor’s offices.
-A couple of the specialists started to entertain the idea that I might have brain cancer.
+I spent the next two months in and out of doctors’ offices.
+A couple of specialists started to entertain the idea that I might have brain cancer.
 This ruined me.
 I never admitted to it, but I was a wreck.

 One evening I was driving home and attempted to pull my car in front of an oncoming semi truck but I could not turn my steering wheel.
 I had two hands trying to pull my car towards the truck, but nothing happened.
 We sailed right past each other.

 A week later I was in my room consumed with the thought of dying of brain cancer at 18.
 I couldn’t fathom this grim reality so for the second time in a week I attempted suicide.
 This time I was going to put my mouth over the exhaust pipe of my car, but after looking everywhere I could not find either set of my keys.
-It turns out that they were both sitting on top of my night table and they were blinded to me until more people were home and I was safe from myself.
+It turns out that they were both sitting on top of my night table and they were hidden from my sight until more people were home and I was safe from myself.

 Following two failed suicides and the news that I did not have cancer, I began to continue on with my life by myself.

 Praying for healing

 That summer I got two more concussions.
 The pain was getting worse again.
 My parents kept suggesting that I go to our church and have some men I respect come to pray for me.
 I wasn’t too keen on this idea, but because of my parents’ persistence I eventually agreed.